Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 Sleep is the keystone habit nobody wants to hear about because it is not sexy.
 It is also the one that quietly determines whether the other four on this list even stand a chance.

-When your sleep is junk, your prefrontal cortex runs at partial power.
+When your sleep is poor, your prefrontal cortex runs at partial power.
 Decision making gets worse.
 Emotional regulation wobbles.
 Cravings spike.
 You end up reaching for sugar, nicotine, and your phone because the rational part of your brain is offline.

 Fix the bedtime and the rest starts quietly repairing itself.
 You eat cleaner because your hunger hormones rebalance.
 You exercise more because you actually have energy.
 You spend less because impulse control returns.

 The trick is not chasing eight hours.
 It is picking a consistent bedtime and defending it like it is a meeting with someone important.
 Same time, seven nights a week, including Saturday.
+This pairs directly with building a morning routine, where consistent wake time produces measurable gains in focus and mental health.

 Start here: pick a bedtime, set an alarm 30 minutes before it, and treat that alarm as non-negotiable for 14 days.